csula/cs4660-fall-2016/notes/introduction.md

 git commit -a # will open text editor for you to enter commit message git push # push to origin server (which will be your repository)
 ```

+Click here to set your repository -- https://classroom.github.com/assignment-invitations/d81e544ad4dc4b205f3ae61d41824625

+1. Push your code to that repository.
+2. Paste link to CSNS "Your repository" section